Abdul-creator-coder/Image-Augmentation/README.md

 The visualize() function is defined to display the image using Matplotlib.
 The first line loads an image from a file path using the OpenCV library and assigns it to the variable image.
 The visualize() function is then called to display the original image.
 The transform variable defines a series of image augmentation operations using the A.Compose() function.
+A.Compose() function to create a pipeline of image augmentation operations.
+The Compose function is a class in the Albumentations library that allows us to chain multiple image augmentation operations together.
+By using the A.Compose() function, we can define a series of image augmentation operations to be applied to an input image in a specific order.
+Each operation can be defined using a specific class in the Albumentations library, such as HorizontalFlip, Resize, RandomRotate90, and so on.
 These operations include:
 HorizontalFlip(): flips the image horizontally with a 90% probability (p=0.9) VerticalFlip(): flips the image vertically with a 70% probability (p=0.7) Resize(): resizes the image to a height of 106 pixels and a width of 160 pixels using nearest neighbor interpolation